Installing uv

 Uninstallation

-If you need to remove uv from your system, just remove the uv
+If you need to remove uv from your system, follow these steps:

 Tip

-You may want to remove data that uv has stored before removing the binaries:
+Before removing the binaries, you may want to remove any data that uv has stored.

 Note